 Without a power of attorney document, the only way for someone to step into your shoes and handle your finances would be through the courts, which add unnecessary time and costs to this process.
 A power of attorney document is essential not only for married couples, but also for single individuals.
 While married couples generally have joint assets, this is not always the case.
 It is also important for single individuals to indicate who they would want to make decisions.

 An added complication to creating these documents are the orders regarding social distancing, which makes the typical signing situation for all these documents more challenging.
 Gov. Andrew M. Cuomo, in his March 7 executive order declaring a disaster emergency in New York, temporarily gave notaries the go-ahead to authenticate documents by video conference.
 Besides needing notarizations, however, wills executed in New York require two witnesses to be in the room when the document is signed.
 So does a health care proxy, which appoints an agent to make medical decisions if someone is incapacitated.
 However, there are ways to follow these protocols, either online or while following social distancing, and we here at Melvin & Melvin, PLLC are prepared to assist you in putting these essential documents in place.
-If you have questions about the documents you have in place, or would like more information on getting these documents drafted, please email Tom Babcock at [email protected] for more information.
+If you have questions about the documents you have in place, or would like more information on getting these documents drafted, please email one of our attorneys at [email protected] for more information.